The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 Every day Gilbert Karaan chats away on WhatsApp to his fiancée Sahar, despite the fact she was killed by the deadly explosion that ravaged Beirut exactly a year ago.

-Paralysed by grief , the 31-year-old recharges his partner’s mobile phone line so that his unanswered messages are still received by the device.
+Paralysed by grief , the 31-year-old has even recharged his partner’s mobile phone line, so that his unanswered messages are still received by the device.

 Around him, the contours of his house form a kind of cenotaph to his partner of seven years, who was a fire department paramedic and on duty the day she was killed.
 There isn’t a surface that doesn’t carry a photo, figurine or painting of Sahar Fares, 27, smiling back in her uniform.